-3.2.2.4.
+- 3.2.2.4.
 Fishway Entrances.
-The fishway entrances are made up of main entrance weirs with hoists and automatic controls, and floating orifices which are designed to regulate themselves with tailwater fluctuations.
-If any of the automatic controls malfunction the weirs can usually be operated manually by project personnel and kept within criteria.
-If there is a further failure, which prevents the entrance from being operated manually, the entrance may be lowered down and left in an operating position or an alternate entrance opened until repairs can be made.
-If a floating orifice fails, it will be pulled out of the water and replaced with a spare floating orifice.
-Diffuser Gratings.
-Diffuser chambers for adding 3.2.2.5. auxiliary water to fish ladders and collection channels are covered by gratings attached by several different methods.
-Diffuser gratings are normally checked during the winter maintenance period to make sure they are in place. inspections are done by either dewatering the fish passageway and physically inspecting the diffuser gratings, or by using underwater video cameras and divers or other methods to inspect the gratings.
+The fishway entrances consist of main entrance weirs with hoists and automatic controls, and floating orifices that regulate themselves with tailwater fluctuations.
+If any of the automatic controls malfunction, the weirs can be operated manually by project personnel and kept within criteria.
+If there is a further failure that prevents the entrance from being operated manually, the entrance may be lowered down and left in an operating position or an alternate entrance opened until repairs can be made.
+If a floating orifice fails, it will be pulled out of the water and replaced with a spare floating orifice. - Diffuser Gratings.
+Diffuser chambers for adding auxiliary water to fish ladders and collection channels are covered by gratings attached by several different methods.
+Diffuser gratings are normally checked during the winter maintenance period to make sure they are in place. inspections are done by either dewatering and physically inspecting the diffuser gratings, or by using underwater video cameras, divers, or other methods.
 Diffuser gratings may come loose during the fish passage season due to a variety of reasons.
 Daily inspections of fish ladders and collection systems should include looking for any flow changes that may indicate problems with diffuser gratings.
-If a diffuser grating is known to or suspected of having moved, creating an opening into a diffuser chamber, efforts must immediately be taken to correct the situation and minimize impacts on adult fish in the fishway.
-Coordination of the problems should begin immediately through the established unscheduled maintenance coordination procedure (see paragraph If possible, a video inspection should be made as soon 3.1.2). as possible to determine the extent of the problem.
-If diffuser gratings are found to be missing or displaced, creating openings into the diffuser chambers, a method of repair shall be developed and coordinated with the fish agencies and tribes through the established coordination procedure.
+If a diffuser grating is known or suspected to have moved, creating an opening into a diffuser chamber, efforts must immediately be taken to correct the situation and minimize impacts on adult fish in the fishway.
+Coordination of the problems should begin immediately through the established unscheduled maintenance coordination procedure (see section 3.1.2).
+If possible, a video inspection should be made as soon as possible to determine the extent of the problem. diffuser gratings are found to be missing or displaced, creating openings into the diffuser chambers, a method of repair shall be developed and coordinated with the fish agencies and tribes through the established coordination procedure.
 Repairs shall be made as quickly as possible unless coordinated differently.

 Turbine Unit Operation.
 When in operation, turbine units will be operated to enhance adult and juvenile fish passage from March 1 through November 30.
-During this time period, turbine units will be operated (as needed to meet generation requirements) in the following order: 1, 2, 3 through 10 (in any order), and then 11 through 14 (in any order) when units are available for operation.
+During this time period turbine units will be operated as needed to meet generation requirements in the following order: 1, 2, 3 through 10 (in any order), and then 11 through 14 (in any order) when units are available for operation.
 Unit operating priority may be coordinated differently to allow for fish research, construction, or project maintenance activities.
 If the project is bypassing juvenile fish back to the river through the juvenile release pipe, turbine units 1 through 4 shall be operated first (if available for operation) to provide positive downstream flows at the outfall.
 During the summer, (when all collected fish are transported) turbine operating priority may change to north powerhouse loading if warm water temperatures result in increased juvenile fish mortality or if project temperature monitoring indicates a temperature gradient exists across the powerhouse.
 Under north powerhouse loading, turbine units shall be loaded consecutively from unit 14 back towards unit 1.
-Turbine units 1, 2, and 3 may also be taken off-line during parts of the summer to avoid adding warmer water to the juvenile fish collection channel.
-Starting and stopping of units should be avoided if possible during periods of warm water, especially between 1000 and 2400 hours.
+Turbine units 1, 2, and 3 may also be taken off-line during parts of the summer to avoid adding warmer water to the juvenile fish collection channel. and stopping of units should be avoided if possible during periods of warm water, especially between 1000 and 2400 hours.